FAQ: What Dog Breeds Make Good Service Dogs?

 Biological Life Expectancy and Working Life Expectancy: Understand how long your dog will most likely be of service, when you need a new one, and how you can save up for it.
 Long-term planning is viral.
 Also, old dogs will have care needs of their own.
 Have a plan to manage that and possibly a family member that can help and give him/her a good pet life in retirement.

 Based on the individual circumstances, the criteria can be even further complicated.
-Picking the right dog is essential for long-term success.
+Picking the right dog from a good service dog breed is essential for long-term success.

 We prefer being involved in the dog selection process for all the stated reasons.
 However, we do work with other dogs after we outline the risks and challenges and an owner wants to move forward regardless.
 We would not accept an existing dog when the work would negatively impact the dog’s health.